-At the dawn of life on this planet, the method of replicating organisms which was dominant was cloning, a being replicated itself making an exact copy.
+At the dawn of life on this planet, the method of replicating organisms that was dominant was cloning, a being replicated itself making an exact copy.
 Children had only one parent from which to inherit genes so variation was limited.
-Evolution was slow, relying on mutations in genes to cause new traits in species.
+Evolution was slow, relying only on mutations in genes to cause new traits in species.

-In some species distinct genders formed, such as the ancestors of the human species.
+In some species, distinct genders formed, such as the ancestors of the human species.

 This split into genders is the foundational beginning of the story of love.
-There is a certain poetic beauty to it, we are two halves of a once single entity, split long ago in the mists of time, and then forever seeking union once more.
+There is a certain poetic beauty to it, we are two forms of a once single entity, split long ago in the mists of time, and then forever seeking union once more.

 The roles of male and female were formed when we were much simpler organisms, so simple mechanisms must have been used for us to come together to mate with each other.

-If the attraction could be connected to traits which meant greater chance of survival, such as health, size, the procurement of food, the ability to fight off rivals and predators, then again those genes are more likely to survive.
+If the attraction could be connected to traits that meant a greater chance of survival, such as health, size, the procurement of food, the ability to fight off rivals and predators, then again those genes are more likely to survive.
 It is no coincidence that the women considered most beautiful have certain outward characteristics of health and reproductive potency, or that women tend to like tall, successful, powerfully built men.

-Being unconsciously compelled to members of the opposite sex which exhibit superior survival traits increases the chances of our genes being passed on.
+Being unconsciously compelled to members of the opposite sex who exhibit superior survival traits increases the chances of our genes being passed on.
 It is for this reason we find each other attractive, beauty does not so much exist as does reproductive fitness, though perhaps thankfully we rarely think about it in such a rational way.

 So the unconscious motivation for the male and female of our species pairing together is to produce healthy offspring.
-Once we have produced these offspring, how do we ensure our genes survival?
+Once we have produced these offspring, how do we ensure our genes' survival?

 A complete description of evolutionary reproductive behaviour in the human being is not my point here.
-What I wanted to do was show to those who doubt it the very deep evolutionary basis of even these so called higher emotions.
+What I wanted to do was show to those who doubt it the very deep evolutionary basis of even these so-called higher emotions.
 The majority of our emotion love is us going about the same evolutionary mechanisms we have for millions of years, well before we had language, opposable thumbs, florists and chocolates.
 We have covered it in an intellectual cloud which hides our natural instincts from ourselves.
 We are an animal exhibiting behaviours from compulsions we do not choose, we lust and love whether we would wish it or not.